cbrit0/phonebook/README.md

 - `GET /api/persons/:id`: Returns the information of a single person based on the ID.
 If the ID is not found, a 404 error is returned.
 - `DELETE /api/persons/:id`: Deletes a single phonebook entry based on the ID.
 Responds with `204 No Content` if the entry is successfully deleted.
 Returns `204 No Content` if the ID is not found.
 - `POST /api/persons`: Adds a new phonebook entry.
 Expects a JSON body with `name` and `number`.
 If either field is missing, or if the name is not unique, the server responds with a 400 Bad Request error.
 The newly added entry is returned in the response.

+## Middleware

+Morgan Logging: The application uses Morgan middleware to log HTTP requests in the console.
+It is configured with the tiny format to provide concise output for each request.